Majed-Habli/DevVibe/README.md

 ###  DevSwipe is built using the following technologies:

 - This project uses the [React-Native app development framework](https://flutter.dev/).
 React-Native is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React app development framework](https://flutter.dev/).
+React is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [Electron app development framework](https://flutter.dev/).
+Electron is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
 - For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.

 <br><br>